j

 Round Robin poster with steam train

 Oh me.
 Oh my.
-Ever had one of those day trips which you hope will nevveerrrr end?
+Ever had one of those day trips you hope will nevveerrrr end?
 If you haven’t, then you’re in for a real treat.
 Take a curtesy, take a bow, hog the stage, the ‘Paignton Round Robin’.

 Paignton is a seaside town located on the English Riviera.
 Why yes, we do have our own Riviera.
 In this case, the banner of the English Riviera encompasses the seaside resorts of Torbay, Torquay, Paignton, and Brixham.